Contact Information

 • Focus on heat abatement.
 If there is any place heat abatement should be a priority, it is the holding pen.
 Cows gathered that closely together generate a lot of heat, even if it isn’t already hot.
 At a temperature-humidity index (THI) of 68, heat stress begins to kick in.
 This can be reduced through the use of fans, shade cloths and sprinklers.
 Fans and sprinklers can be set to automatically come on at 68 degrees, and the intensity can even be adjusted for the weather.
 Fan speed can be increased as temperatures increase, and sprinklers can turn on more frequently with higher temperatures.
 Sprinklers should provide just enough water to soak the skin, without running onto the udder to minimize bacterial movement.
 A 36” fan can cover 20-30 feet length; a typical holding pen will utilize 4 fans of this size, but measurements should be used to ensure this is adequate coverage for your farm and enough rows of fans are present.
 In addition to fans and sprinklers, radiative heat transfer can be minimized through the use of 80% shade cloths along the sides of the holding pen where the sun typically hits.
 However, care should be taken in placing them so as not to also decrease air movement.

 • Use crowd gates with care.
 The main purpose of crowd gates is to maintain proper space in the holding pen for the number of animals.
-They should not forcibly push cows or shock them, but be used as a tool to encourage cows to move into the parlor so milkers can stay inside more, chase cows less, and ultimately move cows through the parlor faster.
+They should not forcibly push cows, but be used as a tool to encourage cows to move into the parlor so milkers can stay inside more, chase cows less, and ultimately move cows through the parlor faster.

 Authors: Katie Wolf and Donna M. Amaral-Phillips, Ph.D.